Volunteering at Sydney Open

 When and where does Sydney Open happen?

-Volunteers at Sydney Open have the fantastic opportunity to participate in their community.
-Many volunteers have helped over several Sydney Opens and we are delighted to welcome new volunteers into the Sydney Open team.
-We have volunteers of all ages (with a minimum age requirement of 18 years) and backgrounds coming together to share a common passion for Sydney’s architecture, to lend their skills, and gain experience of supporting a large cultural event.
+Volunteers at Sydney Open have the fantastic opportunity to participate in a vibrant and much-loved event in Sydney's cultural calendar.
+Many volunteers have helped over several years of Sydney Open and we are delighted to welcome new volunteers into the Sydney Open team.
+We have volunteers of all ages (with a minimum age requirement of 18 years) and backgrounds coming together to share a common passion for Sydney’s architecture, to lend their skills, and gain experience of supporting a large-scale event.
 All our volunteers get the chance to meet new people, be involved in the community, share a passion for Sydney’s architecture and above all have fun!
+There's also the t-shirt, the friends for life, a certificate of appreciation, the fabulous after party and more.

 What do volunteers do?